+Principles and techniques in the biological application of the electron microscope.
+596. Selected Topics in Microbiology (1-3)

-Courses Acceptable on Ma Study of specific subject areas.
+Study of specific subject areas.
 Maximum credit six units to be taken in two different subject areas.
 Limit of nine units of any combination of 296, 496, 596 courses applicable to a bachelor's degree.
 See Class Schedule for specific content.

 Biology Courses

-- Population Biology (4)
+Population Biology (4)

-- 502. Cellular Physiology (4)
+Cellular Physiology (4)

-- 503. Genetics (4)
+Genetics (4)

-- 519. Statistical Methods in Biology (3)
+Statistical Methods in Biology (3) 519

-- 530. Limnology (4)
+Limnology (4)

-- 531. Biological Oceanography (4)
+531 Biological Oceanography (4)

-- 535. Systems Ecology (4)

-- 545. Cytogenetics (4)

-- 546. Mutagenesis (3)

-- 547. Microbial Genetics (3)
+Microbial Genetics (3) 535.

-- 561. Topics in Cellular Physiology (3)

-- 566. Photobiology (3)
+566. Photobiology (3)

-- 568. Immunochemistry (3)
+568. Immunochemistry (3)

+570. Radiation Biology (3)

-- 570. Radiation Biology (3)
+570. Radiation Biology (3) 570L.

-- 570L.
 Radiation Biology Laboratory (2)

-- 571. Radioisotope Techniques in Biology (4)
+Radioisotope Techniques in Biology (4) Physiology of Human Systems (3)

-Botany Courses
+501 Physical Courses

+181 Boleg Strepontal part of spatial 181

-- 501. Phycology (4)
+501. Phycology (4)

-- Mycology (4)
+502. Mycology (4)

 Chemistry Courses

-- 501. Chemical Oceanography (3)
+Chemical Oceanography (3)

-- Instrumental Methods of Chemical Analysis (2)
+Instrumental Methods of Chemical Analysis (2)

-- 577. Radiochemical Analysis (4)
+Radiochemical Analysis (4)

 Zoology Courses

-- Histology (4)
+508. Histology (4)

-- 522. Special Topics in Entomology (3-4)
+Special Topics in Entomology (3-4) 522.

-- 526. Medical Entomology (4)
+Medical Entomology (4)

-- 535. Parasitology (4)
+535. Parasitology (4)

 GRADUATE COURSES IN MICROBIOLOGY

 600. Seminar (2-3)

 Prerequisite: Consent of instructor.

 An intensive study in advanced microbiology; topic to be announced in the Class Schedule.
 May be repeated with new content.
 Maximum credit six units applicable on a master's degree.

-610. Seminar in General Microbiology (2)

-Prerequisite: Microbiology 320 or 510.
+610. Seminar in General Microbiology (2) Prerequisite: Microbiology 505 or 510.
 May be repeated with new content.
-Maximum credit four units applicable on a master's degree.

-620. Seminar in Microbial Physiology (2)
+Maximum credit four units applicable on a master's dearee.
+620. Seminar in Microbial Physiology (2) Prerequisite: Microbiology 505.

-Prerequisite: Microbiology 320.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree.
+Maximum credit four units applicable on a master's degree

 630. Seminar in Immunology and Serology (2)

-Prerequisite: Microbiology 330.
+Prerequisite: Microbiology 540.

 May be repeated with new content.
-Maximum credit four units applicable on a master's degree 640.
-Seminar in Bacterial and Viral Genetics (2) Prerequisite: Microbiology 515.
+Maximum credit four units applicable on a master's degree.
+640. Seminar in Bacterial and Viral Genetics (2) Prerequisite: Microbiology 515.